 The images are available under the conditions of a Creative Commons Attribution 3.0 license.
 This means that you can use the work for your own purposes if credit is provided.

 All of mentioned sources (exc.
-Kaboompics and Superfamous) can also operate as mobile phone apps.
+Kaboompics, Superfamous and Pikwizard) can also operate as mobile phone apps.

 This was my selection of free image sources, you can use for your projects, whether it's for your blog or social media content.